discordx-ts/discordx/docs/docs/decorators/commands/slash.md

 or fetch them by using `client.fetchApplicationCommands(guildID: string)`

-> If you do not specify the guild id you operate on global Slash commands
+> If you do not specify the guild id you operate on global application commands

 ```ts
 client.once("ready", async () => {